johnlunney/silverbullet-backlinks/README.md

 # SilverBullet plug for Backlinks

-Provides access to pages that link to the one currently being edited.
+Provides access to pages that link to the one currently being edited ("linked mentions").

 ## Wait, SilverBullet?